hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## Tracing

-[Tracing and metrics](https://opentelemetry.io/docs/) while partially overlap but [each have different purposes](https://www.reddit.com/r/devops/comments/9hku3v/prometheus_vs_opentracing/) and usecases.
+With tracing the question you're looking to answer is - *How are system components interacting with each other*?

 Depending upon your monitoring requirements, if you need to analyse both metrics and tracing data, then you may decide to [deploy tracing and metrics solutions together](https://developers.redhat.com/blog/2017/07/10/using-opentracing-with-jaeger-to-collect-application-metrics-in-kubernetes) as opposed to a standalone analysis backend.

 Debugging distributed microservices poses a challenge in understanding and reasoning about the overall system interactions.
 Call stacks are used to debug monoliths showing the flow of execution (Method A called Method B, which called Method C), but how do we bug when the call is across a process boundary, not simply a reference on the local stack?
 This is where [distributed tracing](https://docs.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing) comes in.
 It helps in gathering timing data needed to troubleshoot latency problems in microservice architectures.